erolj/yopass-indonesian/README.md

-# yopass - German language file
+# yopass - Bahasa Indonesia language file

 ---

 ## English

-German language File for yopass by Johan Haals (jhaals/yopass)
+Bahasa Indonesia language File for yopass by Johan Haals (jhaals/yopass)
 [Yopass - Share Secrets Securely](https://github.com/jhaals/yopass)

 ### Installation

-Copy the website/public/locales/de.json file to the corresponding directory in your yopass installation.
+Copy the `website/public/locales/id.json` file to the corresponding directory in your yopass installation.

 yopass will automatically detect the new language and activate it if your Browser presents that language to yopass.